philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 sbatch Sfa_denovoSSL_100k_mpileup.sbatch
 ```

 The maximum number of tasks the array can handle using this script is 1000.
-If you need to run more than that we also have a modified sbatch script `mpileup2.sbatch` that can run >1000.
+If you need to run more than that you can make multiple sbatch scripts that will run a large number of tasks in batches of ≤1000 (see `/home/e1garcia/shotgun_PIRE/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/data/mkBAM/shotgun_20k` for an example).

-Check some of the output files - do we have heterozygous sites?
+Check some of the output files and IGV - do we have heterozygous sites?

 ## Step 5.
 Converting files to PSMC format.